marketingc/scraper/DEPLOY_RENDER.md

 ### 1. First-Time Setup
 After deployment, your app will:
-- ✅ Automatically create the database
-- ✅ Set up all required tables
+- ✅ Automatically create the database and all required tables
+- ✅ Wait for database initialization to complete
 - ✅ Create initial admin user (if credentials provided)
+- ✅ Start the web server when ready

 ### 2. Access Your Application
 1. **Find your app URL** in the Render dashboard